Aliases for ATP2A2 Gene

 GeneCards Summary for ATP2A2 Gene

 ATP2A2 (ATPase Sarcoplasmic/Endoplasmic Reticulum Ca2+ Transporting 2) is a Protein Coding gene.
 Diseases associated with ATP2A2 include Acrokeratosis Verruciformis and Darier-White Disease.
-Among its related pathways are Cardiac conduction and Thyroid hormone signaling pathway.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and DAG and IP3 signaling.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and enzyme binding.
 An important paralog of this gene is ATP2A1.

 UniProtKB/Swiss-Prot for ATP2A2 Gene